csaude/MozART_Analytical/Retention/README.md

 Analytical Datasets: Retention
 ===

-*These are working codes requiring QC before they are ready for production*
+*These are working scripts requiring QC before they are ready for production*

 # SQL Query (RetentionCreation_RY_APR162019_V1.sql)